junxit/us-congress-bills-115/metadata.md

 - 2018-03-23 — Message on Senate action sent to the House.
 - 2018-03-26 — Received in the House.
 - 2018-03-26 — Referred to the House Committee on Natural Resources.
+- 2018-03-27 — Referred to the Subcommittee on Indian, Insular and Alaska Native Affairs.
+- 2018-07-24 — Subcommittee Hearings Held.
+- 2018-09-27 — Committee Consideration and Mark-up Session Held.
+- 2018-09-27 — Ordered to be Reported by Unanimous Consent.
+- 2018-09-27 — Subcommittee on Indian, Insular and Alaska Native Affairs Discharged.
+- 2018-11-20 — Placed on the Union Calendar, Calendar No. 808.
+- 2018-11-20 — Reported by the Committee on Natural Resources.
+H. Rept.
+115-1037.
+- 2018-11-20 — Reported by the Committee on Natural Resources.
+H. Rept.
+115-1037.